DICOM Standards

 December 28, 2020

-Dicom Website!
+DICOM Website!

 DICOM = Digital Imaging and Communications in Medicine

-DICOM standard includes a file format definition and a network communications protocol that uses TCP/IP to communicate between systems.
+The DICOM standard includes a file format definition and a network communications protocol that uses TCP/IP to communicate between systems.

 Abstract